Baseball-Play ball! MLB, players reach deal to end lockout | Sports-Games

 Baseball-Play ball!
 MLB, players reach deal to end lockout

-"I am genuinely thrilled to be able to say that Major League Baseball is back and we’re going to play 162 games," said MLB Commissioner Rob Manfred, opening a press conference with an apology to fans.
+"I am genuinely thrilled to be able to say that Major League Baseball is back and we're going to play 162 games," said MLB Commissioner Rob Manfred, who began his news conference in New York with an apology to fans.
 "I know that the last few months have been difficult.
 There (was) a lot of uncertainty at a point in time when there's a lot of uncertainty in the world," he said.

-Team owners voted to ratify the agreement hours after players approved the new five-year labor pact.
-According to a report on MLB's website, the pact is expected to include increased minimum salaries, a new pre-arbitration bonus pool to reward top young players and a raise in competitive balance tax thresholds.
+Team owners voted to ratify the agreement hours after players approved the new labor pact which includes increased minimum salaries, a new pre-arbitration bonus pool to reward top young players and a raise in competitive balance tax thresholds.
+"Our union endured the second-longest work stoppage in its history to achieve significant progress in key areas that will improve not just current players' rights and benefits, but those of generations to come," MLB Players Association (MLBPA) Executive Director Tony Clark said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)